marb61a/Course-Notes/Misc/Data Protection/Fraud Prevention, Dispute Resolution and PCI-DSS Masterclass.md

 39. Scores and Rules

-40. Processes: Intro
+Processes: Intro
+  -
+  - Brief intro to what the section will cover

-41. Processes: Insurance and Guarantees
+Processes: Insurance and Guarantees
+  -

-42. Processes: Reviews/Representment
+Processes: Reviews/Representment
+  -
+  -

 Module Outro
   -